Parliamentary.ai

 Government Spending

-The bill necessitates government spending to cover the costs incurred by the Secretary of State, government departments, and any increase in payments mandated by other Acts resulting from this bill.
-No specific figures are provided in the bill text.
+The bill mandates that any expenditure incurred by the Secretary of State or government departments in implementing the Act, as well as any increase in expenditure under other Acts resulting from this bill, will be met from public funds.
+Specific figures are not provided in the bill text.

 Groups Affected

-• Natural England: Responsible for creating the new coastal access scheme, increasing workload and potential costs.
+• Natural England: Responsible for creating the revised coastal access scheme, potentially increasing workload and resource requirements.

 Full Text